Paul Kelly (film maker): Music

-The son of an RAF fighter pilot - he took up flying aged fourteen, making his first solo flight on his seventeenth birthday.
+The son of an RAF fighter pilot, he took up flying aged fourteen and made his first solo flight on his seventeenth birthday.
 However, a passion for music and electric guitars eventually led him to follow a musical path.
 In the early 1980s he formed the band Episode Four with his brother Martin.
-Changing their name to East Village the band went on to join Heavenly Records with whom they recorded an album ‘Drop Out’ in 1990.
-The band split in 1991 after releasing three singles.
+Changing their name to East Village the band went on to join Heavenly Records with whom they recorded the album Drop Out in 1990.
+The band split up in 1991 after releasing three singles.
 The album was eventually released in 1993.

-Following a brief spell as guitarist with the Saint Etienne live band, he began to concentrate more on film and design work, although he continued to produce music, forming the band Birdie with his partner and former Dolly Mixture member Debsey Wykes.
-They signed with Tris Penna’s It Records, releasing several singles and two studio albums, Some Dusty (1999) and Triple Echo (2001).
+Following a brief spell as guitarist with the Saint Etienne live band, Kelly began to concentrate on film and design work, although he continued to produce music, forming the band Birdie with his partner and former Dolly Mixture member Debsey Wykes.
+They signed with Tris Penna's It Records, releasing several singles and two studio albums, Some Dusty (1999) and Triple Echo (2001).